-This newly developed clinical guide (PDF, 297 KB) summarizes the recommended practices for HIV prevention through Pre-exposure Prophylaxis (PrEP) using the drug combination of tenofovir and emtricitabine (Truvada®).
+This Guide for Wisconsin PrEP Providers P-01197 (PDF, 297 KB) summarizes the recommended practices for HIV prevention through Pre-exposure Prophylaxis (PrEP) using the drug combination of tenofovir and emtricitabine (Truvada®).
 The guide has been compiled and reviewed by the Wisconsin Department of Health Services - AIDS/HIV Program, in collaboration with experienced local HIV clinicians and other health care providers.

 Combined HIV Infection and AIDS Case Report Form

-A new Wisconsin HIV Infection and AIDS Case Report form replaces the previous HIV and AIDS case reports (DOH 4338 and DOH 4264) for persons > 13 years of age at time of diagnosis.
+In 2013, a new Wisconsin HIV Infection and AIDS Case Report form replaced the previous HIV and AIDS case reports (DOH 4338 and DOH 4264) for persons > 13 years of age at time of diagnosis.
 The form collects important public health surveillance information which is crucial in understanding the HIV epidemic and in providing important public health services to persons infected and those at risk for HIV infection.

 Wisconsin HIV Infection and AIDS Case Report Form F-44338 (Word, 227 KB)